Imagine for a moment…visualize and trust that your hard work has paid off, and you’re getting an offer from a Buyer.

 It allows the Buyer to do their due diligence such as having inspections and negotiating repairs.

-During this time, they have the right to walk away from the deal for any reason at all without sacrificing their Earnest Money.
+During this time, they have the right to walk away from the deal without sacrificing their Earnest Money.

 Once the Buyer has completed their inspection(s), they may ask for you to complete repairs noted in the inspection report(s).

-These repairs are usually negotiated during the Option Period, and you can respond in the same three ways as their offer:
+These repairs are usually negotiated during the Inspection Period, and you can respond in the same three ways as their offer:

 - Accept the requested repairs